Have you been wondering how to steam broccoli without a steamer? No need to worry – it’s easier than you think.

 Let it steam for about 3 to 5 minutes or until it reaches your desired level of tenderness.

 Once the broccoli is cooked, use tongs to remove the colander from the boiling water and enjoy it carefully.

 How To Steam Frozen Broccoli Without A Steamer

 You can use the microwave, stovetop, or colander to steam frozen broccoli without a steamer.

 Begin by defrosting your frozen broccoli according to package instructions, then place the florets in a microwave-safe bowl with 1-2 tablespoons of water.

 Cover the bowl and cook for 2-3 minutes on high heat.
-You can also steam frozen broccoli on the stovetop by boiling 1 inch of water in a pot, placing your broccoli in a strainer or colander above it, and covering it with a lid.
+You can also steam frozen broccoli on the stovetop by boiling 1 inch of water in a pot, placing it in a strainer or colander, and covering it with a lid.

 Let it simmer over medium heat for around 6 minutes until cooked through.
 Both methods are simple and quick ways to enjoy delicious steamed frozen broccoli.